HMS Endeavour: Return voyage

 Though Endeavour was now in good condition, her crew were not.
 During the ship's stay in Batavia, all but 10 of the 94 people aboard had been taken ill with malaria and dysentery.
 By the time Endeavour set sail on 26 December, seven crew members had died and another forty were too sick to attend their duties.
 Over the following twelve weeks, a further 23 died from disease and were buried at sea, including Spöring, Green, Parkinson, and the ship's surgeon William Monkhouse.

 Cook attributed the sickness to polluted drinking water, and ordered that it be purified with lime juice, but this had little effect.
-Jonathan Monkhouse, who had proposed fothering the ship to save her from sinking on the reef, died on 6 February, followed six days later by ship's carpenter John Seetterly, whose skilled repair work in Batavia had allowed Endeavour to resume her voyage.
+Jonathan Monkhouse, who had proposed fothering the ship to save her from sinking on the reef, died on 6 February, followed six days later by ship's carpenter John Seetterly, whose skilled repair work in Australia had allowed Endeavour to resume her voyage.
 The health of the surviving crew members then slowly improved as the month progressed, with the last deaths from disease being three ordinary seamen on 27 February.

 On 13 March 1771, Endeavour rounded the Cape of Good Hope and made port in Cape Town two days later.
 Those still sick were taken ashore for treatment.
 The ship remained in port for four weeks awaiting the recovery of the crew and undergoing minor repairs to her masts.
 On 15 April, the sick were brought back on board along with ten recruits from Cape Town, and Endeavour resumed her homeward voyage.
 The English mainland was sighted on 10 July and Endeavour entered the port of Dover two days later.

-Approximately one month after his return, Cook was promoted to the rank of Commander, and by November 1771 was in receipt of Admiralty Orders for a second expedition, this time aboard HMS Resolution.
+Approximately one month after his return, Cook was promoted to the rank of commander, and by November 1771 was in receipt of Admiralty Orders for a second expedition, this time aboard HMS Resolution.
 During his third voyage (second on Resolution), Cook was killed during his attempted kidnapping of the ruling chief of Hawaii at Kealakekua Bay on 14 February 1779.